s-b-t/s-b-t/README.md

 👋🏼 Hello, I'm Steve.

 I am an aspiring full stack developer that really enjoys the creative side of coding/web development.
 Previously, my background was in Sales and I discovered that I needed a major career change, so here I am!
-Currently, I am enrolled in a full-time education platform by the name of Coding Dojo which takes up 60+ hours of my time per week.
-My intent is to learn the life-long skill of coding and become a full stack engineer.
+I have recently graduated a full-time education platform by the name of Coding Dojo which took up 60+ hours of my time per week.
+My intent is to continue learning the life-long skill of coding and become a full stack engineer.

-📁 I’m currently working on finalizing C# at Coding Dojo.
+📁 I’m currently working on individual/group projects to hone my skills even further.

-📚 I’m currently learning/utilizing full CRUD functionality with one-to-many and many-to-many relationships via Entity Framework Core in C# getting ready to take my final exam.
+📚 I have recently graduated Coding Dojo with a Certificate of Achievement for completing their Full-Time Software Development program and 560 clock hours of coding in HTML, CSS, JavaScript, Python, MERN, and C#.

 🥁 Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.

 🎶 Here's the links to Spotify and SoundCloud:

 <a href="https://open.spotify.com/artist/3GtF5qiQuaUmmPR82fV9No?si=Cg9O7bvkR_-ld3DCx7syrA"><img src ="https://img.shields.io/badge/Spotify-1ED760?&style=for-the-badge&logo=spotify&logoColor=white" /></a> <a href="https://soundcloud.com/search?q=magnasana"><img src="https://img.shields.io/badge/SoundCloud-FF3300?style=for-the-badge&logo=soundcloud&logoColor=white" /></a>